Knotx/knotx-fragments/handler/README.md

 }
 doAction = product
 ```
 The `doAction` attribute specifies a wrapped simple action by its name.
-When `doAction` throws error
+When `doAction` throws an error
 or times out then the custom `fallback` transition is returned.

 #### In-memory Cache Behaviour